Article I – Membership and Duties

 The President shall regularly communicate with the leaders of other undergraduate student governments.

-The President shall work together with the Treasurer during Student Financial Advising account closing over the summer.
+The President shall work together with the Treasurer during Student Financial Advising account closing over the summer, such as reclamations, overdrafts, and any other items relating to transitions between fiscal years.

-The President shall work together with the Treasurer to inform groups of their starting allocations at the beginning of the year.
+The President shall work together with the Secretary to inform groups of their starting allocations at the beginning of the year.

-The President shall work together with the Secretary in communicating with groups via email and other forms of communication.
+The President shall work together with the Secretary on outreach to ABC groups via email and other forms of communication.

 Section 3 – Duties of the Vice-President